The question of what is a composting toilet and how is it different from a biogas toilet (Bio-toilet) has been asked of us several times recently.

 Composting Toilet Suppliers

-There are a rising number of companies that make self-contained composting toilets.
+There is a rising number of companies that make self-contained composting toilets.
 Kildwick is a good example and a well-known popular toilet brand.
 Sun-mar is another with a wide range and yet another example is Nature’s Head.
 They all sell toilets suitable for home use and to be used on the move.
 Their most popular use is:

 - in a tiny home or cabin where there is no space for a traditional flushing toilet, and